-- Ensuring and supporting the implementation of this policy in their service. - Ensuring that a comprehensive recording and reporting process relating to behaviour support is in place and is regularly reviewed. - Ensuring that the behavioural support systems in place in the service are used competently through regular monitoring and training of staff. - Ensuring that support teams develop risk assessments and individual support plans which detail behavioural support strategies. - Ensuring plans are shared with the individual, using the method of communication most appropriate to them, parents/advocates, purchasers and other interested agencies, recognising the importance of consent in terms of the fundamental issues of respect, dignity and mental capacity. - Ensuring that individual support plans, and the behaviour element, are regularly reviewed and updated in the light of people's development and progress. - Ensuring that staff have access to advice and support from specialists in behaviour support where necessary.
-This can be from within services, such as psychology staff and behaviour coordinators, and/or through using external consultants.
+- Ensuring and supporting the implementation of this policy in their service. - Ensuring that a comprehensive recording and reporting process is in place and is regularly reviewed. - Ensuring that the systems in place in the service are used competently through regular monitoring and training of staff. - Ensuring that support teams develop individual risk assessments (RAMP) and individual positive support plans which detail support strategies. - Ensuring plans are shared with the individual, using the method of communication most appropriate to them, parents/advocates, purchasers and other interested agencies, recognising the importance of consent in terms of the fundamental issues of respect, dignity and mental capacity. - Ensuring that individual support plans, and the behaviour element, are regularly reviewed and updated in the light of people's development and progress. - Ensuring that staff have access to advice and support from specialists where necessary.
+This can be from within services, such as the transdisciplinary teams, and/or through using external consultants. - Ensuring that parents and carers are kept regularly consulted on their dependent's response to his or her individual support plan and focussing on any behaviour element within that plan.

-- Ensuring that parents and carers are kept regularly consulted on their dependent's response to his or her individual support plan, and focussing on any behaviour element within that plan.
-Any significant events are to be communicated promptly.
-Parents and carers should be made aware of serious behavioural matters without delay. - Ensuring that training in the management of the behaviour of people we support is provided for staff.
-Where specific training needs to help particular staff support people's behaviour have been identified, ensuring that those staff have access to the advice, training and development opportunities appropriate to their needs. - Providing regular information to their Managing Director Schools.
+- Any significant events are to be communicated promptly.
+Ensuring that training in the support of autistic people we support is provided for staff. - Ensuring that those staff have access to the advice, training and development opportunities appropriate to their needs. - Providing regular information to the Director of Education.